oceanprotocol/docs/content/concepts/components.md

 ---
 title: Software Components
-description: The Ocean Protocol network is brought to life by many interacting symbiotic software components.
+description: Every Ocean network is brought to life by many interacting symbiotic software components.
 ---

 Before reading this page, you should understand some [Ocean-specific terminology](/concepts/terminology/).

 ## Keeper

-A computer running a blockchain client
-(such as [Parity Ethereum](https://www.parity.io/ethereum/)) where the associated blockchain network is running the Ocean Protocol [keeper-contracts](https://github.com/oceanprotocol/keeper-contracts)
+A computer running an EVM-compatible blockchain client (such as [Parity Ethereum](https://www.parity.io/ethereum/)) where the associated blockchain network is running the Ocean Protocol [keeper-contracts](https://github.com/oceanprotocol/keeper-contracts)